 As I said, I love the book as well as how upfront Tsai is to articulate her knowledge and feelings in it.
 Except for one thing that I find pretty inconvincible.

 In the book, you will go through a session that is “East versus West: What I learned about Japanese Skin Care.”
 I really expected that she would clarify the differences between East and West in relation to the beautification.
 Or, point out the reason that Japanese skincare is very beneficial to us, compared to the Western and Eastern approaches in general.
 That may be more persuasive for why I should choose Japanese skincare over the rest.

 In regard to her “Less is More,” she assumes that “Western women tend to focus much more on makeup than on skincare, accumulating an impressive collection of lipstick, eyeshadows and highlighters from a young age.”
 In contrast, Japanese women are inclined to gently treat their skin with cleanser, moisturizer or treatment, which are essentially infused with “the minimum number of ingredients to ensure efficacy.”

 Further, the author also noted that Western skincare tends to be more aggressive, such as astringent essences or alcohol-based toners.
 That could strip skin away.
 On the other hand, Japanese products are gentler.

 Overall, I admit that western women love doing makeup.
-It can not quickly jump into a conclusion that they are not seriously concerned with their skin’s well-being, though.
-In the West, people have switched to favor organic and ecologically-minded products for the non-toxic nourishment.
+It can not quickly jump into the conclusion that they are not seriously concerned with their skin’s well-being, though.
+In the West, people have switched to favor organic and ecologically-minded products for non-toxic nourishment.
 The Western skincare market has been remarkably soaring.